 Asked after her opening remarks how a political declaration would actually help reduce carbon emissions, Hedegaard emphasized the need for any agreement to be specific and legally binding.
 For international law to be truly binding, however, it must meet the approval of world's most influential nations.
 On the matter of climate change, the United States is both indispensable and reluctant, representing the one nation that could make or break a global deal.

-But the real major obstacle, the Elephant in the room, so to speak, is the United States.
-Hedegaard took a conciliatory tone toward the nation that killed the Kyoto Protocol in 1997 with its refusal to ratify the treaty.
-A decade’s worth of action on climate change was lost as a result.
+On the opening day of the Barcelona talks, Hedegaard took a conciliatory tone toward the US, which effectively killed the Kyoto Protocol when it refused to ratify the international climate change treaty in 1997.
+Critics of the decision say a decade of action on climate change was lost as a result.

-Hedegaard, however, said she has not given up on the U.S.
+Hedegaard emphasized, however, said she has not given up on the US.

-At one moment, President Hedegaard reminded the room of Obama’s Nobel Peace Prize.
-“How can Obama win the Peace Prize and at the same time send an empty-handed delegation to Copenhagen?" she asked.
+At one moment, Hedegaard referred to President Barack Obama’s Nobel Peace Prize as evidence for America's renewed moral authority.
+"How can Obama win the Peace Prize and at the same time send an empty-handed delegation to Copenhagen?" she asked.

 No matter President Obama's aspirations, however, a credible American voice regarding climate change depends equally on the Congress, where Senators John Kerry (D-MA) and Lindsey Graham (R-SC) are currently seeking support for a climate change bill.

 Hedegaard also emphasized that by signing onto international climate change agreements, America is acting in its own interest, moving the direction of energy independence and a new clean energy industry.